intel/neural-compressor/examples/notebook/tensorflow/vgg19_ibean/README.md

 2. Execute quantization process by calling Intel® Neural Compressor API on SPR.

-we could force to enable this feature by setting environment variables, if the quantization is executed on the Xeon which dosen't support AMX.
+we could force to enable this feature by setting environment variables, if the quantization is executed on the Xeon which doesn't support AMX.

 ```
 import os